colossalg/Colossal-Router/README.md

 // All route handlers, whether they are created via a passed closure or a       //
 // closure created from a contoller's method, must return an instance of a      //
 // ResponseInterface (see the PSR-7 and PSR-15 standards for more info).        //
+//                                                                              //
+// (The parameters of route handlers are covered in the route parameter section //
+// below.)                                                                      //
 // ---------------------------------------------------------------------------- //

 use Colossal\Routing\Router;